 Mayo, celery, lemon, avocados.
 They’re not expensive ingredients, certainly not refined ones.
 They’re just run-of-the-mill grocery store items, and that’s pretty cool.

-I also love that making Lobster Rolls Whole30 compliant doesn’t mean making gigantic changes to the classic recipe.
+I also love that making it Whole30 compliant doesn’t mean making gigantic changes to the classic recipe.

 Whole30 Lobster Rolls: Budget Considerations